Queens-Physics/qexpy/docs/uncertainties.rst

 While the default method of propagating error is the derivative formula, there are a number of other methods by which error can be calculated.
-In addition to the derivative method, this package is also capible of calculating error by the Monte Carlo and min-max methods.
+In addition to the derivative method, this package is also capable of calculating error by the Monte Carlo and min-max methods.
 While this documentation will not go into detail about how these methods work, the output of each method is available by default, and a specific method can be